timaeder/persistent-stratified/README.md

 ## Purpose of the Code

 The primary goal of this project is to implement mathematical concepts from the aforementioned theoretical work and make them accessible for practical applications.
 The code is designed to analyze the local topological structure of data, enabling the investigation of stratified spaces that arise in real-world datasets.
+We hope it may also serve as a starting point for researchers and practitioners interested in applying topological methods to investigate stratified spaces in real-world data.

 This implementation focuses on constructing **Vietoris-Rips complexes** and computing **local homology** to approximate stratifications.
 The results can be used to study the geometry and topology of data, particularly in the context of stratification learning.